-446 Brian Stanley ed., Christian Missions and the Enlightenment.
+45 Brian Stanley ed., Christian Missions and the Enlightenment.
 Grand Rapids, MI and Cambridge: William B. Eerdmans Publishing Company/Richmond, Surrey: Curzon Press Ltd., 2001.
 180 pp.

-Christianity, Christianity in Africa is historically how Christianity arrived in Africa, its original doctrines and theology.447 African Christianity means, how African has come to accept, understood and expressed Christianity with experiences of her tradition, culture, cosmology and worldview.
+As Christianity moved from continents to continents and encountered various peoples, traditions and cultures.
+Its message although the same, the method of delivery and theology changed, via mediums of communication, education, translation, understanding and familiarity.
+No longer was Christianity understood and communicated as they were originally received.
+For example, in Africa, two types of Christianity emerged i.e. Christianity in Africa and African Christianity, Christianity in Africa is historically how Christianity arrived in Africa, its original doctrines and theology.46 African Christianity means, how African has come to accept, understood and expressed Christianity with experiences of her tradition, culture, cosmology and worldview.